LineageOS/lineage_wiki/pages/extracting_blobs_from_zips.md

 Extract the the payload.bin that's inside the lineage-*.zip:

 ```
-unzip path/to/lineage-*.zip
+unzip ~/path/to/lineage-*.zip
 ```
-where `path/to/` is the path to the installable zip.
+where `~/path/to/` is the path to the installable zip.

 Now, extract the the `.img` files inside the payload.bin:

 ```
-./android/prebuilts/extract-tools/linux-x86/bin/ota_extractor --payload path/to/payload.bin
+./android/prebuilts/extract-tools/linux-x86/bin/ota_extractor --payload payload.bin
 ```
-where `path/to/` is the path to freshly extracted payload.bin.

 It will take a few moments.
 Once it's done, we will need to mount the `system.img` file, and the `vendor.img`, `odm.img`, `product.img`, and `system_ext.img` files if they exist, to obtain the complete set of proprietary blobs: